Chocolate chip and white chocolate chip cookies – 2 types of cookies in one!

 - 2 large eggs

-- 1 cup (about 6 ounces) semisweet and/or milk chocolate chips
+- 6 oz semisweet chocolate chips (1 cup)

-- 1 cup (about 6 ounces) white chocolate chips
+- 6 oz white chocolate chips (1 cup)

 Store cookies in an airtight container at room temperature up to 1 week.